jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/Ownership/task.md

         : laptop(laptop) {}

     // the destructor does not destroy the object
-    // pointed-by laptop field by default
+    // pointed to by the laptop field by default
     ~Student() = default;
 };
 ```